vvaezian/Web-Scraper/README.md

 2. Using a direct method of finding all urls in the given page and following those links if they are refering to children pages and seach recursively (`get_links_directly`)
 While this method does not miss any files in pages that it gets to (in contrast to method 1 which sometimes do), it may not find all the files because:
 * Some webpages in the domain may be isolated i.e. there is no link to them in the parent pages.
 For these cases method 1 above works.
 * In rare cases the link to a file of type xyz may not have .xyz in the link ([example][5]).
-In these cases method 2 cannot detect the file (because it only relies on the extesion appearing in the link), but method 1 detects correctly in these cases.
+In these cases method 2 cannot detect the file (because it only relies on the extesion appearing in the links), but method 1 detects correctly in these cases.

 So the two methods complete each other's gaps.